Poorva001/PoorvaBookShop/PoorvaBookShop/README.txt

 Added new Models and add reference to ApplicationDbContext and did migration - 20231121043351_addProductToDb 2340
-Update the product class and migration - 20231121043925_addValidationToProduct
+Update the product class and migration - 20231121043925_addValidationToProduct 2346
+Added ProductRepository and IProductRepository and upated UnitOfWork and IUnitOfWork accordingly